Rooted in culture,

 driven by purpose.

 As a Black woman of Jamaican and Trinidadian descent, I navigate multiple identities, bringing an intersectional lens to everything I do.
-This perspective allows me to connect deeply with clients and provide guidance that honours the complexities of their stories and goals.
+This allows me to connect deeply with clients and offer guidance that considers the complexities of their stories and visions.

-I’m passionate about celebrating Black business, preserving culture, and amplifying voices of the Caribbean community.
-Sharing authentically has been an honour, and I look forward to continuing these conversations.
+Sharing authentically has been an honour, and I look forward to continuing these conversations to ensure knowledge is passed forward.

 Staying Connected